She Tossed His Roses Onto Her Truck Seat

 On the phone, they connected, often with music as the centerpiece of their discussions.
 She was amazed that his music background was so deep.
 Angela thought, Wow, you listen to this and this?
 It was as if they had known each other for years.

 Jorge and Angela met at a little Mexican restaurant on the city’s north side.
 He brought a dozen fresh, long-stem, red roses.

 “It was so cool.
-We both got there simultaneously, but she didn’t know that she was parked directly behind me.
-I was kind of skeptical, observing the scene.
+We both arrived simultaneously, but she didn’t know she was parked directly behind me.
+I was skeptical, observing the scene.
 She called me and said, ‘Hey, I’m here.’
 I said, ‘Well, I’m here, too.’
 I got out of the car with the roses and greeted her.
-She took them and said, ‘Oh, thanks,’ and tossed them into her truck.”
+She took them, said, ‘Oh, thanks,’ and tossed them into her truck.”

 Strike one.
 They then went inside and ordered food.
 Jorge attempted to make small talk, but he felt she was brushing him off.

 “I was frustrated.
-I knew she liked to walk, and I was into hiking, so after the meal, we walked around nearby Sahm Park.”
+I knew she liked to walk, and I was into hiking, so we walked around Sahm Park after the meal.”

 Then, abruptly, Angela said, “I need to get home.”

 “I was like, OK.
 Well, let me walk you back to your truck.”

 At her truck, Jorge tried to open her door.
 Instead, she told him, “I don’t need you to open my door.
 I’m not handicapped.”

 Strike two.
 “I was like, Whoa.
 This is not a good thing.
 So, on the way home, I called my best friend, my go-to person for good, sound advice.
 He said, ‘Jorge, trust God.
 Give it a chance.’”